 Digital companies have learned to approach challenges holistically.
 The extension of BizDevOps, i.e., the inclusion of the business functions (Biz) or DevOpsSec, which underlines IT security’s importance, are logical developments.
 Industrial DevOps now bridges the gap between the virtual world of software and the physical world of machines, sensors, and actuators.

 Among other things, knowledge areas such as the Internet of Things (IoT), fog computing, smart manufacturing, and the development and testing of embedded software under the umbrella term Industrial DevOps will be examined in a new light.
-There are also interesting aspects for the design of production plants and machines.
+There are also interesting aspects to the design of production plants and machines.
 DevOps also brings along topics such as Lean, Agile, Systems Thinking, and of course, Artificial Intelligence as an important tool.

 Hardware in “stock”